 Researcher (history, genealogy, provenance, title and probate research), Cataloguing and Digitisation Expert

-2017-present: Collections Manager, UCC Heritage Services, Buildings & Estates Office, University College Cork.
-I have completed the inventory of the UCC Collections that are under the care of my colleague, the University Curator.
-All details together with a photographer of each object have now been recorded into a Microsoft Access database that I designed.
-In addition to keeping track of objects in the University, I am also writing policies and procedures relating to the care of the collections.
+2017-present: Acting Curator, Heritage Services, Buildings & Estates Office, University College Cork.
+I have completed the inventory of the UCC Curatorial Collections.
+All details together with a photograph of each object have now been recorded into a Microsoft Access database that I designed.
+I researched archival sources to find historical museum catalogues from the era of Queen’s College Cork: information from these has been included in individual object records.
+Further information relating to provenance (ownership history) of objects is also being researched and added to the records.
+This information adds value to each record of an object and enables the uncovering of the significance of objects.
+In addition to keeping track of objects in the UCC Curatorial Collections that are located in various places on campus, I am also writing professional policies and procedures relating to the care of the collections.

 2003-present: Freelance Researcher, Cataloguer and IT.
 This has been a very productive period in which I have catalogued libraries and archives, created several databases for clients including Cork City Council, University College Cork, and The Hunt Museum.
 I have also researched family trees, focussing particularly, but not only, on Cork families.
 I have developed an expertise in title (legal) research and probate genealogy, this means researching the legal title of property in Ireland which usually involves doing genealogical research also as property often passes through a family.
 Currently I am researching and writing about how the land purchase system presided over by the Irish Land Commission functioned.